-In each Monte Carlo run, a sample of 500 observations and 1000 observations are generated from the above data-generating process.
-To evaluate the performance of our estimator (also called CBE to stand for the covariate-balancing estimator hereafter)) relative to the alternative estimators proposed in the literature, we compute all the estimators from each sample and repeat the Monte Carlo run 500 times.
+In each Monte Carlo run, samples of 500 observations and 1000 observations are generated from the above data-generating process.
+To evaluate the performance of our CBE relative to that of alternative estimators proposed in the literature, we compute all estimators for each sample, and repeat the Monte Carlo run 500 times.

-The alternative estimators are the naive estimator, multiply robust estimator (MR) and bounded multiply robust estimator (B-MR) proposed by Wang and Tchetgen Tchetgen (2018), and estimator proposed by Hirano, Imbens, and Ridder (2003) (HIR hereafter).
-The details of calculations are given below.
+The alternative estimators are the naive estimator, the multiply robust estimator (MR) and bounded multiply robust estimator (B-MR) proposed by Wang and Tchetgen Tchetgen (2018), and the estimator proposed by HIR.
+The details of the calculations are given below.